-Christine Poggi is Professor of modern and contemporary art and criticism in the History of Art Department, with a secondary appointment in the Italian Section, Romance Languages.
-She is also a member of the Graduate Group in Comparative Literature and Literary Theory and is an affiliated member of the Program in Slavic Languages and Literatures.
-From 2011 to 2014, she served as the Faculty Director of the Gender, Sexuality, and Women’s Studies Program and the Alice Paul Center for the Study of Gender, Sexuality, and Women, and she continues to be affiliated with the program.
+Christine Poggi is Professor Emerita of modern and contemporary art and criticism in the History of Art Department, and in the Italian Section, Romance Languages.
+She was also a member of the Graduate Group at Penn in Comparative Literature and Literary Theory, and an affiliated member of the Program in Slavic Languages and Literatures.
+From 2011 to 2014, she served as the Faculty Director of the Gender, Sexuality, and Women’s Studies Program and the Alice Paul Center for the Study of Gender, Sexuality, and Women.

 Professor Poggi received her Master’s degree from the University of Chicago, and her Ph.D. from Yale University.
 She has been the recipient of fellowships from the Fulbright Commission, the Whitney Humanities Center at Yale University, the National Endowment for the Humanities, the American Association of University Women, the Dedalus Foundation, and the Metropolitan Museum of Art.
 In 2009, she received the Ira H. Abrams Memorial Award for Distinguished Teaching from the School of Arts and Sciences.